BGH: Public availability at the interface between law and trade secrets

 So, could it be deduced from this that D7 was already available to the public before the priority date?

 The BGH referred to the case law regarding public availability and formulated this as the leading decision 'Oberflächenbeschichtung’.
 According to the BGH, there is a fundamental interest of all parties to avoid public availability of their knowledge.
-This also applies with regard to the development of company-secret know-how.
+This also applies to the development of company-secret know-how.
 And this also applies if the production or individual production steps are transferred to third parties.
-In such a situation, the BGH ruled in April 2020 that it does not matter whether a special agreement on confidentiality is made, whether the third party itself has no interest of its own in maintaining secrecy or whether its contribution to the development activity does not let expect of its own co-ownership of IP rights (BGH, April 21, 2020 - X ZR 75/18 - Konditionierverfahren).
+In such a situation, the BGH ruled in April 2020 that it does not matter whether a special agreement on confidentiality is made, whether the third party itself has no interest of its own in maintaining secrecy, or whether its contribution to the development activity does not let expect of its co-ownership of IP rights (BGH, April 21, 2020 - X ZR 75/18 - Konditionierverfahren).
 According to the BGH, prior use is only obvious if it is not only remotely possible that any third party could have gained knowledge of the invention.